phauer/svg-buddy/README.md

 - If you have GraalVM installed: `./mvnw package -Pnative`
 - If not, you can use Docker: `./mvnw package -Pnative -Dquarkus.native.container-build=true`

-You can then execute your native executable with: `./target/svg-font-embedding`
+You can then execute the native executable with: `./target/svg-font-embedding-1.0.0-runner`